-Here’s a glance at the trends for the month and year:
+Here’s a peek at the most important stats for July and YTD:

-What price ranges have the largest increase in sales in Houston in June?
-The following price classes experienced the largest increase compared to 2016:
+What price ranges had the most amount of increased sales in Houston July YTD?
+The following price classes experienced the largest increase in sales over 2015:

 The Houston overall market is so large; it rarely reflects the same trends as a submarket area located within its boundaries.
 Some areas are exceeding Houston’s overall growth in sales while others are lagging behind.
 For a breakdown of activity by area with a map, CLICK HERE.